sanath-tejas-474/A-Small-first-snowflake-project/README.md

 This project provides a practical introduction to Snowflake's capabilities, focusing on essential database operations.
 By following the steps outlined, users can gain hands-on experience with Snowflake in a manageable and straightforward manner.

----

-Feel free to adjust the content or folder names based on your specific requirements or preferences!